CodeItQuick/CodeItQuick.github.io/_recipes/bean_salad.md

 # YOU WILL NEED
 ## FOR THE SALAD
-3 (15 ounce) cans beans, drained, rinsed, or use 4 1/2 cups cooked beans 1/2 medium onion, finely chopped (about 3/4 cup)
+3 (15 ounce) cans beans, drained, rinsed, or use 4 1/2 cups cooked beans
-1 medium cucumber, finely chopped (about 2 cups)
+2-3 green onion, finely chopped (about 3/4 cup)
-3 tablespoons drained capers
-1/2 cup (60 grams) finely chopped fresh parsley, see notes 3/4 teaspoon dried oregano, see notes
+1/2 cup (60 grams) finely chopped fresh parsley, see notes

 ## FOR THE DRESSING
 1/4 cup (60 ml) red wine vinegar